Skip to content

-For HR professionals, it’s the time to plan for important HR-related moments in the year ahead – including national/international celebrations to acknowledge and Bank Holidays to remember when processing employee absences.
+2026 is right around the corner, with many gearing up to enjoy the upcoming festive season and celebrations.
+For a number of HR professionals, it’s the perfect time to get ahead of the game and plan for important HR-related moments in the year ahead – including national/international celebrations to acknowledge, as well as Bank Holidays to remember when processing employee absences.

 Bank Holiday

 Many of us are familiar with the term ‘Blue Monday’ as the most depressing day of the year.
-Flipping this negativity on its head, the charity Samaritans have – for the past few years – pushed an initiative to rename the third Monday in January to ‘Brew Monday’.
+Flipping this negativity on its head, the charity Samaritans has, for the past few years, pushed an initiative to rename the third Monday in January to ‘Brew Monday’.

 The idea is to get as many people as possible to reach out and connect with family, friends, or loved ones over a good old cuppa.
 Organisations can get involved by hosting Brew Monday events for employees either in the office or virtually.